 - 4.2.1.
-When assisting with remote learning, teaching assistants must be available during the regular academy day (period 1, 9.10am and the end of Period 5, 3pm) - 4.2.2.
-If they're unable to work for any reason during this time, for example due to sickness or caring for a dependent, they should report this using the normal absence procedure. - 4.2.3.
+When assisting with remote learning, teaching assistants must be available within the standard working hours. - 4.2.2.If they're unable to work for any reason during this time, for example due to sickness or caring for a dependent, they should report this using the normal absence procedure. - 4.2.3.
 When assisting with remote learning, teaching assistants are responsible for: - 4.2.3.1.
-Supporting pupils who are not in school with learning remotely: - How they should provide support - 4.2.3.2.
-Attending virtual meetings with teachers, parents and pupils.
+Supporting children who are not in school with learning remotely: - 4.2.3.2.
+Attending virtual meetings with teachers, parents and children.